// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Free tier ads/limits15%How invasive ads or scan limits are

-Cheap paid tier value (under $50/yr)15%What the lowest paid tier delivers
+Cheap paid tier value (under $80/yr)15%What the lowest paid tier delivers if you upgrade

 Free tier ecosystem sync10%Apple Health, Google Fit on free